507 Long Branch: 1935–1995: first Long Branch route

 On October 28, 1935, the Lake Shore streetcar route was split, and the new Long Branch route was created to run between Long Branch Loop and Roncesvalles Carhouse.
 In 1958, when a new reserved streetcar right-of-way was opened on the Queensway, the Long Branch route (later called 507 Long Branch) was cut back operating mainly west of Humber Loop.

 On January 1, 1973, passengers could transfer between the Long Branch and Queen streetcars at Humber Loop without paying an extra fare.

+Around early 1978, the TTC announced plans to number all of its streetcar routes (which had been known only by names), and the Long Branch route was to be number 507.
+On September 30, 1979, it became the first TTC streetcar route to display a route number, when Long Branchnow 507 Long Branchbecame the first route to employ the then-new CLRV in revenue service.
+All other routes continued to use PCC streetcars exclusively, and the PCCs had not yet been equipped with route-number rollsigns.
+However, PCCs on all routes began displaying route numbers on February 4, 1980.

-On September 30, 1979, Long Branch (by now 507 Long Branch) became the first route to employ the then-new CLRV in revenue service.
-On January 19, 1988, 507 Long Branch was also the first route to employ the ALRV in revenue service.
+On January 19, 1988, 507 Long Branch was the first route to employ the ALRV in revenue service.

-On March 26, 1995, the TTC merged the 507 Long Branch route into 501 Queen, making one continuous route from Neville Park Loop in the east to Long Branch Loop.
+On March 26, 1995, the TTC merged the 507 Long Branch route into 501 Queen, making one continuous route from Neville Park Loop in the east to Long Branch Loop in the west.